SwampFlux/fritzing-new-part-kit/README.md

 - a couple boring lines with rounded caps you can use, duplicate, or delete

 ### PCB
-- see most of the groups in the layers panel
+- see the major groups in the layers panel
 - helper objects for drilling inside of front copper or rear copper
 - lots of grids for various package sizes, all named